Jbachtiger/ci-pp5-gamer-verse/README.md

 ## User Experience
 ### Site Purpose
-To be the go-to gaming community by sharing latest news, reviews, and interesting gaming trivia that users can then comment on and have friendly discussion to share their passion.
+To be the go-to gaming community by sharing the latest news, reviews, and interesting gaming trivia that users can then comment on and have a friendly discussion to share their passion.

 ### Site Goals
 - To provide users with the latest news, reviews, and trivia about gaming
 - To bring people together and create a sense of belonging
 - To share with the community and create interesting discussions
-- To share local events with each other
+- To share local events

 __Sites Ideal Users__
 - An interest in gaming no matter what medium